-FUEL prices have eased down since the last review of business mileage rates applied since the beginning of March, helped by competition between the supermarkets.
+FUEL prices had remained fairly static since the last review of business mileage rates applied since the beginning of June, helped by competition between the supermarkets – in the lull before Hurricane Harvey’s devastation disrupted American production, prompting rising prices.

 So who are the losers?

-- Petrol cars with engines over 2000cc get 1p per mile less
+- LPG cars with engines over 2000cc get 1p per mile less

 Company car business mileage rates are used to claim back business mileage in company cars or to repay private mileage if fuel is provided by the company so to avoid car fuel benefit tax.

-HMRC reviews the company car business mileage rates every quarter, basing its calculation this time on average fuel prices on one day in May from the Department of Energy and Climate Change and LPG average price quoted on the AA website.
+HMRC reviews the company car business mileage rates every quarter, basing its calculation this time on average fuel prices this time on one day in August from the Department of Energy and Climate Change and LPG average price quoted on the AA website.

 The updated company car business mileage rates are listed below